myagizmaktav/assessments-react-native/README.md

 ## Your Questions

-You can send your questions regarding the assessments to [eser@teknasyon.com](mailto:eser@teknasyon.com).
+You can send your questions regarding the assessment to [eser@teknasyon.com](mailto:eser@teknasyon.com).

 ## License